 2. External Programs.
-In lieu of a Program Registration/Approval Form, External Programs that operate on University property must complete all required facility use agreements and provide additional administrative forms and documentation at the University's request.
+In lieu of a Program Registration/Approval Form, External Programs that operate on University property must complete all required facility use agreements, The External Program Registration/Approval Form, and provide additional administrative forms and documentation at the University's request.

 3. Registration Deadlines.
 All Programs should be registered at least sixty (60) days prior to the first scheduled date of participation by Minors.
 In addition, all annual/ongoing Programs should be registered prior to the beginning of the University's fiscal year.
 E. Mandatory Reporting Duties and Allegations of Inappropriate Conduct

 1. Duty to Report.
 UFPD is a law enforcement authority under state law.
 In furtherance of the University's federal obligations under Title IX and the Clery Act, as well as the mandatory duty to report under Ohio law, immediate reporting of allegations of inappropriate conduct with a Minor to UFPD is required.
 UFPD can be reached at 419-434-4799.

 2. All University employees and all Authorized Adults are mandatory reporters who are obligated to report suspected abuse or any other violation of the conduct requirements of this Policy.
 Any member of the University community who becomes aware of any suspected abuse or any other violation of the conduct requirements of this Policy shall immediately make a report to UFPD (419-434-4799), the Office of Equity & Title IX (419-434-4739), and the Cabinet Member or Dean designated on the Program Registration/Approval Form.